 What Is Your Client’s Case Really Worth?

 Our accident investigations are thorough, and when our attorney-clients ask us to help evaluate the coverage of a policy as part of an accident case, they need to know all of the facts.
 Beyond policy limits, insurance policies can hold many hidden secrets.
 A Permissive Use Step Down Provision is just one of them.
 If you are an attorney and want to fight your cases with the best information possible, call Glucroft Investigations at 866-411-8646 or use our online form to contact us.
-At Glucroft Investigations, Uncovering The Hidden Is What We Do.
+At Glucroft Investigations, We Uncover The Hidden.

 This article is not meant to offer legal or insurance advice.
 For advice concerning your particular situation, please contact your appropriate legal or insurance professional.